Skip to content

 • -vvv - Maximum verbosity (level 3)

-Quiet Modes
+Quiet/Output Modes

-• -q - Suppress diagnostics
+• -q / --quiet - Suppress events

-• -qq - Suppress diagnostics and events
+• --no-diagnostics - Suppress diagnostics (fatal line still emitted)

 Complete Data Flow